The Kožbanšček Brook

 3rd April, 2018.

-Water falls into it with a picturesque travertine waterfall.
+Water falls into it with a picturesque small travertine waterfall.

 There is a crack in the left wall before its end, where a small karst spring called Strujnca flows.